How to Setup IPv6 on Ubuntu 20.04 With Netplan

-The instructions provided below can be applied for any general networking setup where you’re trying to setup default routing, however, this how-to article is customized on configuring IPv6 on our Unmetered VPS platform.
-With each VPS we assign an /64 IPv6 subnet, which means that you can configure 264 or to be more precise 18,446,744,073,709,551,616 addresses on your VPS.
-There are several ways to enable IPv6 on your Ubuntu 20.04 VPS, one of the most reliable methods is using systemd or netplan.
+The instructions below can be applied to any general networking setup where you’re trying to setup default routing.
+However, this how-to article is customized for configuring IPv6 on our Unmetered VPS platform.
+With each VPS, we assign an /64 IPv6 subnet, which means you can configure 264.
+Or to be more precise, 18,446,744,073,709,551,616 addresses on your VPS.
+There are several ways to enable IPv6 on your Ubuntu 20.04 VPS.
+One of the most reliable methods is using systemd or netplan.

-Netplan is a powerful network configuration abstraction tool built into Ubuntu since version 17, and it’s quite handy especially if you’re a fan of software-defined networking.
-It uses the YAML language for defining your network setup and it can control NetworkManager and systemd-networkd backends.
+Netplan is a powerful network configuration abstraction tool built into Ubuntu since version 17.
+It’s quite handy, especially if you’re a fan of software-defined networking.
+It uses the YAML language to define your network setup and can control NetworkManager and systemd-networkd backends.

 Enabling IPv6 on Ubuntu 20.04

-To start you will need to find the allocated IPv6 subnet.
-This can be easily found in the “Assigned IPs” section in your VPS welcome email or by checking the service details in our client area.
+To start, you will need to find the allocated IPv6 subnet.
+You can easily find this in the “Assigned IPs” section in your VPS welcome email.
+Or you can check the service details in our client area.

 Your allocated IPv6 subnet should look something like this:

-2a07:85XX:0:XXX::/64 and from it, you can very easily extrapolate the default gateway for your allocated subnet.
-The gateway is always on the first /128 of the subnet e.g.:
+2a07:85XX:0:XXX::/64 and from it, you can easily extrapolate the default gateway for your allocated subnet.
+The gateway is always on the first /128 of the subnet, e.g.:

-/etc/netplan/*.yaml so you can create the file under any name as long as it ends with the .yaml extension.
-If you have multiple configuration files dependent on each other, it is wise to implement numbered naming so you can control the loading sequence eg. 01-netcfg.yaml 10-backup-network.yaml
+/etc/netplan/*.yaml, so you can create the file under any name as long as it ends with the .yaml extension.
+If you have multiple configuration files dependent on each other, it is wise to implement numbered naming so you can control the loading sequence.
+For instance, 01-netcfg.yaml 10-backup-network.yaml

 Our Ubuntu 20.04 templates already have DHCP configuration for IPv4 in